Man is Shot and Killed by the Officers He Called to Help Search for Stolen Bike. Is it a Livable Streets Issue?

 It frustrated me then and it frustrates me now, as I watch the recently-released video (below) of Díaz Zeferino trying to shield cyclists Méndez and José García and explain to officers that they were the ones that had called the officers for help.
 Someone else had stolen his brother’s bike from outside a drugstore at 2 that morning. [warning: the footage is graphic]

-I understood why the officers were tense and on alert in the video.
-Thanks to the dispatcher’s miscommunication of the incident as a “robbery,” the officers were under the mistaken impression that force may have been used in the theft of the bike.
+The officers were tense and on alert and, thanks to the dispatcher’s miscommunication of the incident as a “robbery,” they were under the mistaken impression that force may have been used in the theft of the bike.
 So they did not know whether or not the two men they detained on bikes were armed.

 Prior to the start of the video, Díaz Zeferino — who had been searching for the stolen bike on foot — had run toward Sergeant Christopher Cuff (the first officer on the scene) and the detained cyclists with his hands out in front of him.
 García and Méndez testified he had explained to officers that the cyclists were not the suspects the officers were searching for.